Texas Legislature

 • House passed on 4/20/23.

-Transparent Identification for TxDOT Field Staff and Contractors: HB 1969, Morales Shaw / SB 1775 Alvarado
+Transparent ID for TxDOT Field Staff and Contractors: HB 1969, Morales Shaw / SB 1775 Alvarado.
+TXSC advocacy led by STOP TxDOT I-45.

 Requires on-site identification for TxDOT contractors and subcontractors when imminent domain is a factor, via a visible ID badge and vehicle decal.
 Will increase public awareness of TxDOT projects, and protection from potential scammers.